0xfuturistic/Twitter-Giveaways-Bot/README.md

 # Twitter Giveaways Bot

 A bot that will constantly look for new *giveaways* and *contests* on **Twitter**; and enter to *all* of them!
-It will do whatever it's needed, either retweeting or liking something, and even following or DMing someone :D
+It will do whatever it's needed, either retweeting or liking something, or even following and DMing someone :D

-Limits are pretty high; the bot can enter to more than **1000 giveaways per day**, so it's highly likely that you'll win several giveaways :)
+Limits are pretty high; the bot can enter to more than **1000 giveaways per day**, so it's likely that you'll win several giveaways :)

 ## Getting Started

-These instructions will get your bot started and entering to contests!
+These instructions will get your bot started in minutes.

 ### Prerequisites

-Things you need to have installed in order to be able to run the script in the first place
+Things you need to have installed in order to be able to run the script.

 ```
 Python 3.5